A brilliant solution for van drivers in city centres

 Under the skin, though, the powertrain is completely changed.
-Gone is the 2.0-litre diesel engine that power the remainder of the Transit Custom range, and in its place is a 1.0-litre petrol engine.
-Somewhat confusingly, this never touches the front wheels – it’s used solely as a generator to create charge for the 13.6kWh battery pack and 126hp electric motor, which are responsible for all motive power.
+Gone is the 2.0-litre diesel engine that powers the conventional Transit Custom range, and in its place is a 1.0-litre petrol engine.
+This never actually drives the front wheels directly – instead it’s used as a generator to create charge for the 13.6kWh battery pack and 126hp electric motor, which are responsible for making the van move.

 This means that for all practical purposes, the Transit Custom Plug-In Hybrid drives just like an electric van, with super-smooth performance, silent running (while the batteries are charged up) and a generally easygoing and pleasant driving experience.

 It sounds complicated – and in some ways it is.
 But in most respects, and certainly all of the important ones, the Transit Custom Plug-In Hybrid functions just like any other van.
-Only it’s a van that can run without producing any tailpipe emissions for over 30 miles at a time, making it a potential business saver should ultra-low emissions zones in cities become zero emissions zones in the future.
+Only it’s a van that can run without producing any tailpipe emissions for several miles at a time, making it a potential business saver should ultra-low emissions zones (ULEZ) in cities become zero-emissions zones in the future.

 Technically speaking, Mitsubishi offers the Outlander PHEV in ‘Commercial’ form – but this is a commercial 4x4 converted from a passenger vehicle rather than a purpose-built van, and it doesn’t have anything like the load space or payload of the Transit.

-Yet with affordable, long-range electric vans such as the Vauxhall Vivaro-e just around the corner, Ford’s not-quite-committed approach might prove to be its undoing.
+Yet with affordable, long-range electric vans such as the Vauxhall Vivaro-e.
+Peugeot e-Expert and Citroen e-Dispatch now available, Ford’s not-quite-fully committed approach might prove to be its undoing.

 Ford Transit Custom Plug-In Hybrid verdict

 It’s pricey compared with a diesel van, and businesses that regularly travel the length and the breadth of the country will still be far better served by a more conventional model.
-For those who spend the majority of their time in the city, though, the Ford Transit Custom PHEV isn’t just a pragmatic choice for operators, it’s also a really agreeable one for the drivers who’ll have to spend hours behind the wheel.
+For those who mostly operate in the city, though, the Ford Transit Custom PHEV isn’t just a pragmatic choice, it’s also really agreeable for the drivers who’ll have to spend hours behind the wheel.